-Bit Input register 0 (write) Status register 0 (read) Name Comment Name Comment 23 Enable bit If enable bit is set the device will be switched in active mode.
-If enable bit is cleared the device go into standby mode and all bits are cleared.
+Bit Input register 0 (write) Status register 0 (read)

+Name Comment Name Comment

+23 Enable bit If enable bit is set the device switches in active mode.
+If enable bit is cleared the device goes into standby mode and all bits are cleared.
 After power-on reset device starts in standby mode.
-Always 1 A broken VCC-or SPI-connection of the L99MOD53XP can be detected by the microcontroller, because all 24 bits low or high is not a valid frame.
-22 Reset bit If reset bit is set both status registers will be cleared after rising edge of CSN input. $V_S$ overvoltage In case of an overvoltage or undervoltage event the corresponding bit is set and the outputs are deactivated.
-If $V_S$ voltage recovers to normal operating conditions outputs are reactivated automatically (if Bit 20 of status register 0 is not set).
-21 OC recovery duty cycle This bit defines in combination with the over-current recovery bit (Input register 1) the duty cycle in over current condition of an activated driver. $V_S$ undervoltage 0: 12% 1: 25% 20 Overvoltage/undervoltage recovery disable If this bit is set the microcontroller has to clear the status register after undervoltage/overvoltage event to enable the outputs.
+Always 1 A broken V{CC} -or SPI connection of the L99MOD54XP can be detected by the microcontroller, because all 24 bits low or high is not a valid frame.

+22 Reset bit If reset bit is set both status registers are cleared after rising edge of CSN input.
+V_S overvoltage In case of an overvoltage or undervoltage event the corresponding bit is set and the outputs are deactivated.
+If V_S voltage recovers to normal operating conditions outputs are reactivated automatically (if bit 20 of status register 0 is not set).

+21 OC recovery duty cycle This bit defines in combination with the over-current recovery bit (input register 1) the duty cycle in overcurrent condition of an activated driver.
+V_S undervoltage In case of a thermal shutdown all outputs are switched off.
+The microcontroller has to clear the TSD bit by setting the Reset Bit to reactivate the outputs.

+0: 12% 1: 25%

+20 Overvoltage/undervoltage recovery disable If this bit is set the microcontroller has to clear the status register after under voltage / overvoltage event to enable the outputs.
 Thermal shutdown In case of a thermal shutdown all outputs are switched off.
-The microcontroller has to clear the TSD bit by setting the reset bit to reactivate the outputs.
-19 Current monitor select bits Depending on combination of bit 18 and 19 the current image (1/10.000) of the selected HS-output will be multi-plexed to the CM output: Temperature warning This TW bit is for information purpose only.
-It can be used for a thermal management by the microcontroller to avoid a thermal shutdown.
-18 Bit 19 Bit 18 Output After switching the device from standby mode to active mode an internal timer is started to allow charge pump to settle before the outputs can be activated.
-This bit is cleared automatically after start up time has finished.
-Since this bit is controlled by internal clock it can be used for synchronizing testing events (e.g. measuring filter times).
-0 0 OUT8 1 0 OUT1 0 1 OUT5 1 1 OUT4
+The microcontroller has to clear the TSD bit by setting the Reset Bit to reactivate the outputs.

+19 Current monitor select bits Depending on combination of bit 18 and 19 the current image (1/10.000) of the selected HS-output is multiplexed to the CM output: Temperature warning The TW bit can be used for thermal management by the microcontroller to avoid a thermal shutdown.
+The microcontroller has to clear the TW bit.

+18 Bit 19 Bit 18 Output

+0 0 OUT6

+1 0 OUT1

+0 1 OUT4

+1 1 OUT5